 Many of the medicinal effects of aloe leaf extracts have also been attributed to the polysaccharides found in the inner leaf;

 However the biological activity is thought to be due to the synergistic effects of the whole plant compounds rather than a single chemical substance.

-Aloe Vera has immunostimulant, antioxidant and anti-inﬂammatory properties, and may also help with gastrointestinal problems such as constipation, as well as diabetes and wound healing.
+Aloe Vera has immunostimulant, antioxidant and anti-inﬂammatory properties, and may also help with gastrointestinal problems such as constipation and also wound healing.

 All three types of Echinacea are members of the Asteraceae family and are native to the United States of America.

 Echinacea is one of the most commonly studied plants due to its immunostimulant properties.

 Echinacea contains a wide range of chemical constituents that have pharmacological activity.